Skip Top Navigation

 Official UHCL logos cannot be used as part of an official UHCL logo.
 If a UHCL logo is used on promotional materials, items must comply with UHCL logo use guidelines.
 Items must be approved by UHCL Brand Guide and a UHS-licensed vendor must be used to produce the item.
 UHCL Brand Guide will verify that the logo use does not misrepresent the RSO as an official unit of the university.

-Brand Guide Information
+Student Organization Brand Guide Information

-Working with Advisors
+Working With Advisors

 Frequently Asked Questions